Critical Perspectives on IHRM: How to be more inclusive?

-Accordingly, we would like to invite you to join us at the Centre for Global Human Resource Management, Gothenburg University, Sweden, for the Sixth Global Conference on International Human Resource Management organized by the Center for International Human Resource Studies at Penn State.
-The conference will feature presentations, discussions, and networking opportunities.
-We seek academic paper submissions that will broaden our understanding and pave the path for future IHRM research and practice.
-To this end, we invite submissions that cover conceptual, theoretical, and empirical investigations that adopt a broad range of methodologies and highlight the context-specific nature of HRM decisions, approaches, practices, and systems.
-Papers that address but are not necessarily restricted to the following topics are especially invited:
+Through presentations, discussions, and networking opportunities, the Global Conference on International Human Resource Management (GCIHRM) brings together scholars and practitioners from across the globe to exchange insights, foster dialogue, and forge collaborations that help chart the future of IHRM research and practice.
+To this end, we invite submissions that cover conceptual, theoretical, and empirical investigations that adopt a broad range of methodologies and highlight the context-specific nature of HRM systems.
+Papers that address, but are not necessarily restricted to, the following topics are especially invited:

 • HRM models from overlooked global contexts